apache/druid/docs/content/design/segments.md

 ![Druid column types](../../img/druid-column-types.png "Druid Column Types")

-The timestamp and metric columns are simple: behind the scenes each of these is an array of integer or floating point values compressed with LZ4.
+The timestamp, numeric dimension (i.e. Long and Float), and metric columns are simple: behind the scenes each of these is an array of integer or floating point values compressed with LZ4.
 Once a query knows which rows it needs to select, it simply decompresses these, pulls out the relevant rows, and applies the desired aggregation operator.
 As with all columns, if a query doesn’t require a column, then that column’s data is just skipped over.

-Dimensions columns are different because they support filter and group-by operations, so each dimension requires the following three data structures:
+String-typed dimension columns have additional data structures for supporting filter and group-by operations:

 1. A dictionary that maps values (which are always treated as strings) to integer IDs,
 2. A list of the column’s values, encoded using the dictionary in 1, and